 The lone remaining Hanford wig-wag signal.

-The San Francisco and San Joaquin Valley Railrod (later Santa Fe) Hanford station built in 1897.
+The San Francisco and San Joaquin Valley Railroad (later Santa Fe) Hanford station built in 1897.
 Our next stop was Lemoore.

 The Southern Pacific station in Lemoore which is actually from Strathmore and built in 1910.
 We then drove to Selma for lunch at The Habit which we ate outside before we went to Pioneer Park which was closed but we parked at the Cattleman's Restaurant parking lot to take pictures of the station.